 Other positions he has held include:

-Funded by the Trans-Atlantic Platform under its Digging into Data Challenge
+(1) Mapping Manuscript Migrations (2017-2019): funded by the Trans-Atlantic Platform under its Digging into Data Challenge.

 Aggregating and linking heterogenous datasets relating to the history and provenance of medieval and early modern manuscripts, using Linked Data technologies

-Funded by NeCTAR under the Australian Government NCRIS Programme
+(3) HuNI, the Humanities Networked Infrastructure: funded by NeCTAR under the Australian Government NCRIS Programme.

 Combining, collecting and connecting Australian cultural data from more than 30 humanities datasets